European Association for Artificial Intelligence

-The European Association for Artificial Intelligence (EurAI) (formerly European Co-ordinating Committee for Artificial Intelligence (ECCAI)) is the representative body for the European artificial intelligence community.
+The European Association for Artificial Intelligence (EurAI), formerly European Co-ordinating Committee for Artificial Intelligence (ECCAI), is the representative body for the European artificial intelligence community.

+Overview

 EurAI was established in 1982.
 Founding president of EurAI was Wolfgang Bibel.
 The aim of EurAI is to promote the study, research and application of artificial intelligence (AI) in Europe.

 Activities

 Every even-numbered year, EurAI, jointly with one of the member associations of EurAI, holds the European Conference on Artificial Intelligence (ECAI).
 The conference has become the leading conference for this field in Europe.

 The Artificial Intelligence Dissertation Award sponsored by EurAI has been awarded since 1998.

 Fellowship

 According to the association, EurAI Fellows program was created in order to "recognise individuals who have made significant, sustained contributions to the field of artificial intelligence (AI) in Europe."
 It has been in operation since 1999.